March on the DNC meets with city of Milwaukee

 “The coalition still plans to gather and march, with masks and safe distancing, outside whatever forum or corporate office the DNC uses in Milwaukee on the first day, August 17,” co-chair Ryan Hamann said after the meeting.

-Tracy Pollock, who applied for the march permit a year ago, said, “We have been trying to meet with the city for a long time.
+Tracy Schwerdtfeger, who applied for the march permit a year ago, said, “We have been trying to meet with the city for a long time.
 What we want is a family-friendly march that goes within sight and sound of the DNC, so they see us and hear our demands.
 We finally approached the ACLU about filing a lawsuit for our permit and finally we are getting somewhere.”

 Hamann emphasized, “Trump is responsible for people dying all across this country, and it is difficult to see him winning in November.
 However, the massive economic downturn is making it plain to see that Wall Street bankers and corporate elites dominate the Democratic Party too.
 We see Democratic governors and mayors, just like Republicans, are busy proposing cutbacks for workers and poor people while Congress approves trillions in bailouts for big business and banks.”